 - 3.2.5 The Contractor shall recruit, train, supervise, direct, discipline, and, if necessary, discharge any and all personnel working in the food facilities employed by the Contractor.
 The Contractor shall have adequately trained personnel to maintain the high-quality performance standards as required by the University.
 The Contractor shall ensure that critical positions (those that are necessary to open and operate the food facilities) will have adequate back-up employees to call in to cover for absenteeism. - 3.2.6 The Contractor shall require employees to comply with all instructions, regulations, and codes of conduct as specified by the University.
 The Contractor's employees must comply with the University and the University policies as they relate to smoking on campus.
 The University is a drug-free environment. - 3.2.7 The Contractor will comply with all federal, state, county and University regulations related to employment and compensation of personnel including those pertaining to federal and state employment taxes (including any and all social security, unemployment taxes, and worker's compensation payments). - 3.2.8 The Contractor will comply with all federal, state, county, University, and local regulations pertaining to discrimination because of race, color, religion, sex, age, national origin, handicap (as defined in the 1990 Americans with Disabilities Act), or status as a Vietnam veteran (as defined and prohibited by applicable governmental law), in the recruitment, selection, training, utilization, promotion, termination, or other employment-related activities concerning food personnel.
-This fundamental rule of conduct, endorsed and followed by the University, will be clearly communicated by the Contractor to all the Contractor's employees and prospective employees. - In addition, each party affirms that it is an equal opportunity employer and shall comply with all applicable federal, state, and local laws and regulations including, but not limited to: the Rehabilitation Act of 1975; Civil Rights Act of 1964; Equal Pay Act of 1963; Age Discrimination in Employment Act of 1967; Immigration Reform and Control Act of 1986; Public Law 95-507; the Americans With Disabilities Act; and any additions or amendments thereto. - 3.2.9 The Contractor shall require all employees to meet the appropriate health standards prescribed by municipal, state, and federal laws and regulations.
-The Contractor represents that all services provided hereunder shall comply with the Occupational Safety and Health Act, the Family Educational Rights and Privacy Act, Gramm Leach Bliley, FTC Red Flag Rules and other requirements applicable to higher education and may be amended including all regulations adopted pursuant thereto and in effect at the time of performance of service.
+This fundamental rule of conduct, endorsed and followed by the University, will be clearly communicated by the Contractor to all the Contractor's employees and prospective employees.

+In addition, each party affirms that it is an equal opportunity employer and shall comply with all applicable federal, state, and local laws and regulations including, but not limited to: the Rehabilitation Act of 1975; Civil Rights Act of 1964; Equal Pay Act of 1963; Age Discrimination in Employment Act of 1967; Immigration Reform and Control Act of 1986; Public Law 95-507; the Americans With Disabilities Act; and any additions or amendments thereto.
+During the performance of this Agreement, the Contractor agrees as follows: